The Canadian passport is among the most powerful in the world. Its citizens can currently visit 184 world countries without the need of a visa.

 A distinct feature of the TN visa is the fact that there is no need for sponsoring from the employer.
 This makes the fees for the employer and employee very low.
 The employer does not have to pay the listed fees as in the H-1B visa, except for the Form I-129 petition fee and premium processing fee of $1,225.

-US Visa Required Documents from Canada
+US Visa Required Documents for Applicants from Canada

 The main part of every US visa application is the gathering of required documents.
 There is a number of certain required documents for every type of US visa that the applicant will have to submit.
 Following, find the commonly required documents: